Some surprisingly good life lessons

-Swashbuckling knights, fire-breathing dragons, magical powers, witches, white walkers, and giants.
+Swashbuckling knights, fire-breathing dragons, magical powers, witches, white walkers and giants.
 Seriously?

-Underneath the drama and special effects, it’s about surviving through the toughest of life’s struggles; learning who you are and what you’re capable of; understanding the value of loyalty; honouring your promises, and accepting that nothing is ever quite as it seems.
+Beneath all the drama and special effects, it’s about surviving through the toughest of life’s struggles; learning who you are and what you’re capable of; understanding the value of loyalty; honouring your promises, and accepting that nothing is ever quite as it seems.

-Game of Thrones is a feast for the mind as much as the eyes, where barely an episode goes by without imparting hard truths and wisdom about life, love, people, and survival.
+Game of Thrones is a feast for the mind as much as the eyes, where barely an episode goes by without imparting hard truths and wisdom about life, love, people and survival.
 Not surprisingly, there’s plenty we can learn from the wisdom that courses through each series, much of which resonates with our lives and businesses in the 21st century.